chadananda/sacred-traditions_old/vuepress/README.txt

-For starting Vuepress please play this npm run docs:dev
+I used Vuepress installation process is yarn add -D vuepress@next

+You can only run develop by
+yarn docs:dev

+This is the best way for developing vuepress